-Before I commit to the answer of “How long does keratin last”, here are a few factors one might consider.
+Before I commit to answering the question of “How long does a keratin treatment last”, here are a few considerations.

-Some people have better luck than others depending on porosity, volume, or whether the hair is thick or fine.
+Some people have better luck than others depending on porosity, volume, or whether the hair is fine or thick.

 Preserving your keratin treated hair could solely depends on how much you’re shampooing, coloring, blowdrying, or flat ironing your hair.
 Treat it delicately and you could count on healthier, smoother and silkier hair for a longer period of time.

 Keratin treatments usually last anywhere from 3 to 4 months.
-If you get a keratin treatment on a regular basis, they could last up to 6 months.
+If you get a keratin treatment on a regular basis, they could last up to 6 months with a keratin buildup.

 MJ Hair Designs Salon